digitalevaluator/mycoursera/README.md

 # mycoursera
-mycoursera is the repository for storing programming assignment or practice exercises i worked on for my own future references.
+mycoursera is the repository for storing programming assignment or practice exercises i worked during coursera learning